 However, there are laws regarding livability, so property owners are required to provide at least the basics like water and electricity.

 Looking for a great apartment with the utilities and amenities that are right for you?
-Thankfully, Apartment Guide’s finder tool can help you find your dream apartment today in no time!
+Start your apartment hunt here!